World Scholar's Cup: Curriculum

 Until 2009, mathematics, economics, and trigonometry were included in the curriculum.
-However, in 2010 it was eliminated in order to better address the goals of the competition since the subjects were considered as inflexible and difficult to debate.
+However, in 2010 it was eliminated in order to better address the goals of the competition since the subjects were considered inflexible and difficult to debate.
 In 2008, the World Scholar's Cup added a 'film' category to its visual arts section, and in 2010 added a "music" category to its art section.

 Until 2013, the World Scholar's Cup released curriculum guides each year—one for each subject.
-The guides were available free-of-charge on its official website.
-Starting in 2013, topic outlines and theme-relevant material was made freely available to students through their website.
+The guides were available free of charge on its official website.
+Starting in 2013, topic outlines and theme-relevant material were made freely available to students through their website.
 The World Scholar's Cup recommends connecting each section of the outline to the given theme and how they connect or impact society.

 Until 2014, there was a Current Affairs section, which was replaced by Social Studies.

-Until 2023, the World Scholar's Cup program organized their syllabus into their 6 main subjects.
+Until 2023, the World Scholar's Cup program organized its syllabus into their 6 main subjects.
 Currently, the curriculum is listed in one document broken down into non-subject based subsections.
 The change made categorizing subjects more challenging, however it also allowed for any article to appear in multiple subjects.

 In 2025, the World Scholar's Cup briefly removed the history subject in regional rounds in order to transition between 2024 and 2025 content.
 In its typical fashion, the earliest regional rounds of a year feature the syllabus from the previous year.

 Records

 The all-time record for the highest individual score was achieved by Sol Swea at the 2019 Penang Regional Round, with a score of 9,116.
 The highest-ever individual score in the junior division is Thorin Thompson's score of 9,015 at the 2025 Montreal Regional Round.
+The individual with the most award placements overall is Đào Chi Mai, with 68 award placements between 2015–2019. Đào Chi Mai also has the most award placements in Debate (9), Writing (8), Challenge (34) and Overall (11), above Ethan Wang and Penelope Ortiz (10), Aindra Tan and Dylan Kroft (6).

 The team score record was set by Aindra Tan, Lily Zhang, and Stephanie Liu at the 2024 Dalian Global Round, with a score of 35,140.2.
 The highest Tournament of Champions team score is 34,450.8, set by Aindra Tan, Lily Zhang, and Stephanie Liu in 2024.
 The all-time highest regional round team score is 34,797, set by Thorin Thompson, Ethan Wang, and Hanson Wu at the 2025 Montreal Regional Round.

-Champions

-The winners of the Global Rounds and Tournaments of Champions are as follows.